10 Reasons To Try Natural Birth Control

 5. You’ll preserve the natural rhythms of your hormones and your cycle.

-Suppressing normal hormonal ebbs and flows wreaks havoc on women’s systems.
-They feel the effects in everything from mood swings to weight gain.
+Suppressing normal hormonal ebbs and flows can wreak havoc on a woman's system.
+It can lead to several negative effects, including mood swings to weight gain.

 6. It’s easy.